pranavgupta2603/pranav-blogs/_posts/2025-01-20-hi-i-am-pranav.markdown

 You'll have to write a `letter of motivation/statement of purpose` to describe your research interests.
 Your main source of referrals become PhD students who'll get you the internship with the professor you're interested to work with.
 There are a lot of things to keep in mind when finding the right professor to work with:
  - **Are they consistently publishing papers?**  Easy, go into their google scholar page and sort using year (2025).
 You'll see how many papers they have published over the year.
 A professor publishing a lot of papers, means he's got tons of projects, meaning he's looking for students to work with.

  - **Are you really interested in the projects?** Professors generally won't take you as an intern if they realize that you're simply not interested in the research area.
-The main way that happens is in an interview(you will never be able to avoid an interview).
+The main way that happens is in an interview (you will never be able to avoid an interview).
 You need to have projects, courses, blogs, etc in the area for them to actually assess your interests.

- - **Professor v/s PhD student**
+ - **How popular is the professor?** The [h-index](https://en.wikipedia.org/wiki/H-index) of a professor can be found through their google scholar page.
+Professors with high h-indices tend to be busier and have a higher chance of NOT reading your email.
+Find professors with h-indices of `< 30`.
+They're actively looking for students and research projects.
+But then again, landing an internship with a professor with a high h-index (more popular) could benefit your letter of recommendations.

+ - **What conferences is the professor targetting?** Again, their google scholar page can help you out with this.
+I recommend working with professors who aim to target [big conferences](https://portal.core.edu.au/conf-ranks/?search=&by=all&source=CORE2023&sort=arank&page=1) and [journals](https://portal.core.edu.au/jnl-ranks/?search=&by=all&source=CORE2020&sort=arank&page=1) (A*/A) like NeurIPS, CVPR, ICML, ICLR, etc.

 .